-- Here you have to uncheck the “Automatically manage paging file size for all drive” option at the top of the same windows.
+- Here you have to uncheck the “Automatically manage paging file size for all drive” option at the top of the same window.

-- Select any of the Drive letter where you allow to create the paging file and then click on Custom size.
+- Select any of the Drive letters where you allow to create the paging file and then click on Custom size.

 - Then enter custom fields in the “Initial size (MB)” and “Maximum size (MB)” fields.

 To Calculate the pagefile size always recommended amount (Refer above image) of total system memory.
 The maximum size is three (1.5) x the initial size.
 So let’s say you have 4 GB (1 GB = 1,024 MB x 4 = 4,096 MB) of memory.
 The and maximum size would be 1.5 x 4,096 = 6144 MB.